Puzzled-Hui/puzzled-hui.github.io/ATM/index.md

 ## <i class="fa-solid fa-database fa-2x"></i> Dataset
 <p style= "text-align:justify">
-We collected 500 CT scans from multi-sites.
+500 CT scans are collected from multi-sites.
 The thoracic CT scans are collected from the public LIDC-IDRI dataset [2] and the Shanghai Chest hospital.
-Ethical  Each thoracic CT scan is first preprocessed by a strong deep learning model [2] to acquire the preliminary segmentation result and then delineated and double-checked by three radiologists with more than five years of professional experience to acquire the final refined airway tree structure.
+Ethics approval is acquired.
+Each thoracic CT scan is first preprocessed by some strong deep learning models [3][4][5] and ensemble strategy to acquire the preliminary segmentation result and then carefullt delineated and double-checked by three radiologists with more than five years of professional experience to acquire the final refined airway tree structure.
 <i class="far fa-hand-point-right"></i> <a href="./annotation_detail.html"> Annotation details are provided </a>.

 </p>

 ## <i class="fas fa-cloud-upload fa-2x"></i> Submission Guideline